 Having mastered the fundamentals, students in these stages learn additional water safety skills and build stroke technique and develop skills that prevent chronic disease, increase social-emotional and cognitive well-being, and foster a lifetime of physical activity.

 - Stage 4 – Stroke Introduction: Students develop stroke technique in front crawl and back crawl and learn the breaststroke kick and butterfly kick.
 Water safety is reinforced through treading water and elementary backstroke.
-Move to Stage 5 when you can swim 15 yards doing the elementary backstroke, front and back crawl with rotary breathing, swim-float-swim 25 yards and 15 yards of breastroke and butterfly kicks.
+Move to Stage 5 when you can swim 15 yards doing the elementary backstroke, front and back crawl with rotary breathing, swim-float-swim 25 yards and 15 yards of breaststroke and butterfly kicks.

 - Stage 5 – Stroke Development: Students work on stroke technique and learn all major competitive strokes.
 The emphasis on water safety continues through treading water and sidestroke.
-Move to Stage 6 when you can swim 50 yards continuously of any stroke, 25 yards of good front crawl, side-stroke, elementary backstroke and breaststoke.
+Move to Stage 6 when you can swim 50 yards continuously of any stroke, 25 yards of good front crawl, side-stroke, elementary backstroke and breaststroke.

 - Stage 6 – Stroke Mechanics: Students refine stroke technique on all major competitive strokes and learn about competitive swimming.